 Search Engine Optimization

 Inbound marketing is the logical pursuit of being found when needed and not only outperforms traditional outbound marketing but the cost-per-lead savings can be as high as 60% according to Search Engine Journal.
 Being found when needed can be the result of any good search engine optimization campaign (SEO) but the work doesn’t stop there.
-There are less obvious and far more important components … like whether or not your visitors actually buy your products.
+There are less obvious and far more important components … like whether or not your site has the right audience and if they found you for the right reasons.

 The Important Questions